Yiyun Li

-Yiyun Li (Chinese: 李翊雲 - Li Yiyun) (born November 4, 1972) is a Chinese-born writer and professor who has lived and worked in the United States since entering graduate school.
+Yiyun Li (李翊云 (李翊雲, Lǐ Yìyún)) (born November 4, 1972) is a Chinese-born writer.
 She writes exclusively in English.
 Her short stories and novels have won several awards, including the PEN/Hemingway Award and Guardian First Book Award for A Thousand Years of Good Prayers, the 2020 PEN/Jean Stein Book Award for Where Reasons End, and the 2023 PEN/Faulkner Award for Fiction for The Book of Goose.
 Her short story collection Wednesday's Child was a finalist for the Pulitzer Prize.
 She is an editor of the Brooklyn-based literary magazine A Public Space.

 Biography

 Li was born and raised in Beijing, China.
 Her mother was a teacher and her father worked as a nuclear physicist.
 In Dear Friend, from My Life I Write to You in Your Life, Li recounts moments from her early life, including abuse by her mother.

 In 1991, Li fulfilled a compulsory year of service in the People's Liberation Army in Xinyang as part of her obligations before pursuing her college education.
 After earning a Bachelor of Science at Peking University in 1996, she moved to the U.S. In 2000, she earned a Master of Science in immunology at the University of Iowa.
 She left a PhD program in immunology to pursue writing.
 In 2005, she earned a Master of Fine Arts in creative nonfiction and fiction from The Nonfiction Writing Program and the Writers' Workshop at the University of Iowa.

 Li's stories and essays have been published in The New Yorker, The Paris Review, Harper's, and Zoetrope: All-Story.
 Two of the stories from A Thousand Years of Good Prayers were adapted into 2007 films directed by Wayne Wang: The Princess of Nebraska and the title story, which Li adapted herself.

 From 2005 to 2008, Li lived in Oakland, California, with her husband and their two sons.
 During that time, she taught at Mills College.
 In 2008, she moved from Oakland to join the faculty at the Department of English at the University of California, Davis.
 Since 2017, she has taught creative writing at Princeton University.